JorelAli/CommandAPI/docssrc/src/arguments.md

 ```

 This gives us the ability to run both `/kill` and `/kill <target>` with the same command name "kill", but have different results based on the arguments used.

+In this example, we use the simpler, inline `.withArguments(Argument... arguments)` method to register our argument.
+There is no difference to using this method as opposed to explicitly declaring a list and using `.withArguments(List<Argument> arguments)`, so feel free to use whichever method you want!

 </div>